itom-project/plugins/x3pio/docs/x3pio.rst

 If there is a problem with the compilation, saying that the option cxx-tree is not available within xsd.exe, then you should check the variable XSD_EXECUTABLE.
 This should point to xsd.exe within the bin folder of CodeSynthesis, not to any windows directory.

+If xsd could not be found, set XSD_ROOT_DIR to the base directory of CodeSynthesis, hence the same value than XERCESC_ROOT_DIR.

 Bugfix for CodeSynthesis XSD 4.0.0
 =====================================